Wakefield, Massachusetts: Media

 The town is served by two daily newspapers, the locally owned Daily Item, an edition of the Daily Times Chronicle; and a weekly, the Wakefield Observer.
-The Wakefield Memorial High School has a newspaper, written by the students, recently renamed "WHS exPRESS".
+The Wakefield Memorial High School has a student-written newspaper called the "WHS exPRESS".
 The town operates a Public Access cable channel, WCAT Wakefield.

 In addition, Wakefield Nation provides election coverage and supports local charitable causes.

 Sports

-Softball at one of Wakefield's most popular sports venues, Veterans Field — July 17, 2012.

 Wakefield has a strong local sports fan base and a robust youth sports culture.
 Wakefield High School has popular football, baseball, softball, hockey and basketball programs.
 Wakefield High's football team earned a Division II "Super Bowl" title in 1999, and a Division III "Super Bowl" title in 2022, which followed an undefeated season.
 Wakefield High's men's and women's basketball teams won Division II state championships in 1997.
 Baseball is a popular spring and summer sport in the town, with two men's semiprofessional teams: the Wakefield Merchants, a member of Boston's Intercity Baseball League (and champions of that league in 1978 and 1994), and a team representing the local American Legion post.

 Wakefield has many active youth sports leagues.
 Young athletes in Wakefield can choose to play baseball, basketball, lacrosse, football, soccer, hockey, dance, cheerleading, and softball, among other team sports.